 - The motor or starter will need to be taken to a manufacturer approved shop for diagnosis.
-Copeland Industrial LP can help you locate motor shops in your area that are manufacturer approved.
-The shop will diagnose the root cause, submit a report to the OEM, and the motor OEM will make the determination of warranty coverage. - If a warranty claim is approved, the OEM will either have the motor or starter repaired by the motor shop or send a new replacement motor to the site, depending on the OEM's warranty terms.
+VilterTM can help you locate motor shops in your area that are manufacturer approved.
+The shop will diagnose the root cause, submit a report to the OEM, and the motor OEM will make the determination of warranty coverage. - If a warranty claim is approved, the OEM will either have the motor or starter repaired by the motor shop or send a new replacement motor to the site.